spinnaker/spinnaker.github.io/setup/quickstart/faq.md

 keeping internal traffic non-proxied.
 Additional information can be found [here.](https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html){:target="\_blank"}

-The Kubernetes V2 provider in the Clouddriver must be handled differently.
-Because the Kubernetes V2 provider uses `kubectl` (which uses curl), you must set environment variables if you want Kubernetes V2 traffic to be proxied.
+The Kubernetes V2 provider must be handled differently.
+Because the Kubernetes V2 provider uses `kubectl` (which uses curl), you must set environment variablesif you want Kubernetes V2 traffic to be proxied.

 An example `clouddriver.yml` that will proxy Kubernetes V2 traffic will look like:
 ```yaml